MisterXtreme/eden/game_api.md

 * `location`: Location of the inventory (e.g. `current_player`)
 * `name`: Name of the inventory (e.g. `main`)
 * `hotbar`: Boolean determinining whether the first row should be considered as connected to the hotbar
+* `start`: Integer determining at which itemstack index the formspec should begin to display the inventory contents
+* `strict_count`: Whether the number of item slot backgrounds should depend on the size or the number of items in the inventory
+* If the `location` is set to `context` and `strict_count` is used, `strict_count` should be a position, or if `location` is set to `current_player`, `strict_count` should be a player username

 `gui.make_button(x, y, w, h, name, label, noclip, exit)`